day8/re-frame/docs/MentalModelOmnibus.md

 > In a rush?
-You can skip this tutorial page on the first pass. <br>
+You can skip this tutorial page on a first pass. <br>
-> It is quite abstract and it will not help you write re-frame code.
+> It is quite abstract and it won't directly help you write re-frame code.
-> On the other hand, it will considerably deepen your understanding, so
+> On the other hand, it will considerably deepen your understanding
-> remember to cycle back to it later.<br>
+> of what re-frame is about, so remember to cycle back and read it later.<br>
 > Next page: [Effectful Handlers](EffectfulHandlers.md)

 ## Mental Model Omnibus